brandonsherette/inline-toggle-menu/README.md

 # inline-toggle-menu
 A JavaScript plugin that is similar to a drop-down menu, except instead of revealing additional items below, it will slide inline into the base link.
 Used to help create a condensed UI for CRUD type operations.

+# Current Version
+v0.1.0

 # Updates

+## v0.0.8 to v0.1.0

+Fixed issue with styling and toggle menu placement.

 ## v0.0.7 to v0.0.8